Code-Institute-Submissions/Meet-The-Adventure/README.md

 ### Responsive

 1. I have tried out lots of ways to make the box, images or the text responsive when hover over the post section (Wim hof, etc) but the only thing that happens is that I get an underline.
 Its easy to miss that if you hover over the image and the "click here" and "Continue Reading" gets underlined.
 For me, that's not even close and as a user, you might miss that.
-On the other hand, the text is clear of what to do if you want to know more.
+On the other hand, the text is clear of what to do if you want to know more so, it could be over the top to make it more interaktive?

-2. Maybe have some sort of light background on the Instagram text so they stand out more.
+2. OK!
+Maybe have some sort of light background on the Instagram text so they stand out more.
+-It's very subtle but I think it got better.
 ## External links

 ### Social Media